Mao Zedong: Establishment of the People's Republic of China

 In 1948, the People's Liberation Army starved out the Kuomintang forces occupying Changchun.
 At least civilians are believed to have perished during the siege, which lasted from June until October.
-PLA lieutenant colonel Zhang Zhenglu, in his book White Snow, Red Blood, compared it to Hiroshima: "The casualties were about the same.
-Hiroshima took nine seconds; Changchun took five months."
+PLA lieutenant colonel Zhang Zhenglu, in his book White Snow, Red Blood, compared it to Hiroshima.
 On 21 January 1949, Kuomintang forces suffered great losses in decisive battles against Mao's forces.
 In the early morning of 10 December 1949, PLA troops laid siege to Chongqing and Chengdu on mainland China, and Chiang Kai-shek fled from the mainland to Taiwan.

 Mao declares the founding of the People's Republic of China on 1 October 1949.

-Mao proclaimed the establishment of the People's Republic of China from Tiananmen on 1 October 1949, and later that week declared "The Chinese people have stood up" (中国人民从此站起来了).
+Mao proclaimed the establishment of the People's Republic of China from Tiananmen on 1 October 1949.
 Mao went to Moscow for talks in the winter of 1949–50.
 Mao initiated the talks which focused on the political and economic revolution in China, foreign policy, railways, naval bases, and Soviet economic and technical aid.
 The resulting treaty reflected Stalin's dominance and his willingness to help Mao.

 Following the Marxist–Leninist theory of vanguardism, Mao believed that only the correct leadership of the Communist Party could advance China into socialism.
 Conversely, Mao also believed that mass movements and mass criticism were necessary in order to check the bureaucracy.